 - Make sure your research title describes (a) the topic, (b) the method, (c) the sample, and (d) the results of your study

 - The abstract should be self-contained, citation-free, and should not exceed 200 words.
 An abstract is a brief summary of a research article, thesis, review, conference proceeding, or any in-depth analysis of a particular subject and is often used to help the reader quickly ascertain the paper's purpose.

 - Authors format your paper according to the standard of the journal manuscript template of the journal include bibliographic and formatting standards alongside examples of common citation formats to be used in submissions.

 - Length of the article should be appropriate.

 - Review spelling and grammatical errors.

-- Add appropriate number of references in proper format.
+- Add an appropriate number of references in a proper format.

 This Video will guide authors step-wise through the online submission process.